GeoNode/geonode/docs/src/setup/configuration/hardening.md

     - Log into GeoServer at `https://my_geonode.geonode.org/geoserver`
     - Go to `Security` > `Users, Groups, and Roles` > `Users/Groups`
     - Change the admin user password
+    - Update `GEOSERVER_ADMIN_PASSWORD` in `.env` to match the new password
+    - Recreate the Django container so GeoNode reloads the updated GeoServer password:

+        ```bash
+        docker compose up -d django
+        ```

 ## Verify or update OAuth2 keys

-Confirm that the OAuth2 client credentials are not default or sample values.
-Generate new OAuth2 client credentials when the values were copied from a sample file or when you need to rotate them:
+Confirm that the OAuth2 client credentials and `OAUTH2_API_KEY` are not empty, default, or sample values.
+The API key strengthens the endpoints involved in GeoServer and GeoNode authentication, so it should be treated as a secret.
+Generate new OAuth2 values when they were copied from a sample file or when you need to rotate them:

-1. **Generate new OAuth2 credentials** in your `.env` file:
+1. **Generate new OAuth2 values** in your `.env` file:

     ```bash
+    OAUTH2_API_KEY=your_new_api_key
     OAUTH2_CLIENT_ID=your_new_client_id
     OAUTH2_CLIENT_SECRET=your_new_client_secret
     ```